 - Shaho: Climb to the king of mountains, the highest peak of Kermanshah mountain in the Zagros range with a calm nature and serenity.

 - Eynali: Another mountainous fun package in it with a recreational center.
 Sit by the artificial lake or ride a tele cabin and enjoy the eye-catching scene below.

 Did you know that one of the ancient jungles of the world is in Iran?
 It dates back to the third geological period and has remained from the overall glaciations.
 Caspian Hyrcanian Mixed Forests ecoregion is a green area that extends from the west to the east of the Caspian Sea.
 This green line has been there for more than 40 million years.
 It’s been a shelter to many animal and plant species.
-Besides, in summer 2019, it was registered as UNESCO world heritage.
+Besides, in summer 2019, it was registered as UNESCO world heritage sites Iran.
 There are some famous Hyrcanian forests in different provinces.
 Each has their unique tree and animal species: